 Charlotte Campbell was Cormoran Strike’s long-term girlfriend, on and off for sixteen years (“mostly off”).
 According to Strike, she’s the most beautiful woman he has ever seen.
 She is described as breathtaking, with dark hair, wide green eyes, exquisite facial bone structure and a curvy body.
 Having Charlotte on his arm made Strike the envy of many men, which probably was a great ego boost for him and the largest draw for him.
 He is fascinated by her.
 He also enjoys her unexpected sense of humour.

 Charlotte’s birthday falls on November 21st, which is just two days before Cormoran’s birthday, on the 23rd.
 She is the daughter of former 1960s “It Girl” Tula Clermont and academic and broadcaster Anthony Campbell.
+Two of her brothers are named Valentine and Sacha.
 Her family is aristocratic and troubled.
 Strike observes that her family is even more dysfunctional than his own — and that’s saying a lot.

 Charlotte and Strike first got together at a party during his time at Oxford University when they were nineteen.
+(She was also enrolled at Oxford, studying Catullus.)
 She was sitting at a window by herself when Strike, mustering the courage after seven pints, approached her.
 She publicly ditched Jago Ross, her boyfriend at the time, and took off with Strike.
 She later revealed to Strike that she had been waiting there intentionally wanting a man to approach her so she could get her revenge on Jago.

 Strike’s oldest friend, Dave Polworth, describes Charlotte as being “fucked to the core.”
 She has mythomania — the pathological tendency to lie; her lies are “woven into the fabric of her being, her life.”
 Their relationship was a tumultuous one, with Charlotte at one point standing on a roof and threatening to jump, and then later calling Strike from a psych hospital and begging him to come get her.
 Strike reflects on the years with Charlotte as “the torture, the madness and occasional ecstasy.”
 He escapes the craziness of their relationship by immersing himself in his work.